-Public Law 28-38, passed in June 2005, as amended by Public Law 29-19 on September 2007, requires that the General Fund remit interest only payments monthly to the GGRF for the aforementioned receivables from GDOE and GMHA.
-The law indicates that monthly payments totaling \$192,955 and \$190,501 for GDOE and GMHA, respectively, will continue until the outstanding balances for these agencies are fully paid from a general obligation bond or other means.
-However, if the obligations are not paid within ten years, payments for GDOE and GMHA will resume per 4GCA Section 8137.
+Public Law 28-38, passed in June 2005, as amended by Public Law 29-19 in September 2007, required the General Fund to remit monthly "interest-only" payments to the GGRF, totaling \$192,955 and \$190,501 for GDOE and GMHA, respectively for the aforementioned receivables from GDOE and GMHA.
+The monthly payments were mandated to continue until the outstanding balances for these agencies are fully paid from a general obligation bond or other means.
+If not paid within ten years, payments for GDOE and GMHA will resume per 4GCA Section 8137.